sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Debugging_Titanium_Applications/Debugging_on_iOS_Devices/_index.md

     ![ios_debugger_dialog](/Images/appc/download/attachments/33623072/ios_debugger_dialog.png)
 3. The device connects to Studio, and a debug session begins (and is visible in Studio's **Debug** perspective).

-In the unlikely case that you have the same debug version of the application installed on two devices at the same time, and you launch them at the same time, Studio prompts you to select which version to debug.
+{{% alert title="⚠️ Warning" color="primary" %}}In the unlikely case that you have the same debug version of the application installed on two devices at the same time, and you launch them at the same time, Studio prompts you to select which version to debug.{{% /alert %}}

 ## Troubleshooting iOS On-Device Debugging Problems